TOP

 =WORKHOURS(StartDate; EndDate; StartTime; EndTime; Weekend; Holidays; WorkingDaysOff)

-We will have the following result:
+We will get the following result:

-Download the extension
+Download extension